DOE-COMMS/Q-POP-Modules/README.md

 The example shown above simulates the intrinsic voltage self-oscillation in VO<sub>2</sub> thin films, which was published in Physical Review Applied; see [Y. Shi and L.-Q. Chen, 2022](https://doi.org/10.1103/PhysRevApplied.17.014042 "Intrinsic voltage self-oscillation").
 It will take about 2 hours on 16 processors of AMD EPYC 7742 CPU.

 ## Visualization of solutions
-The program generates solutions in pvd format that can be read and plot by [ParaView](https://www.paraview.org "ParaView website").
+The program generates solutions in pvd format that can be read and plotted by [ParaView](https://www.paraview.org "ParaView website").
 The solution files are:
 Name       | Explanation
 ---------- | -----------
 `eta.pvd`  | Time-dependent structural order parameter field